dtrammer/AxisActionEventLib/README.md

 <H3>Intro</H3>

-To make a long story short ;-) An Event is represented by an ActionRule and an ActionRule is composed of the following elements :
+To make a long story short ;-) An Event is represented by an ActionRule witch is composed of the following elements :

 - One primary condition (Not mandatory and called EventTrigger in the lib)
 - One or multiple extra conditions (Not mandatory and also called EventTrigger in the lib)